bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_intro %}

 {% si_step  Update the Crazyflie to the latest loco positioning firmware %}
-To be able to use the Loco positioning system you need to update the Crazyflie to the latest loco positioning firmware.
+To be able to use the Loco positioning system you need to update the Crazyflie to the latest firmware.
 The firmware can be downloaded here.
-For instructions on how to update the firmware you can follow the [Getting started with Crazyflie 2.0](/getting-started-with-the-crazyflie-2-0/) tutorial.
-It also a good resource to find more information on how to get started with the Crazyfle 2.0.
+For instructions on how to start with the Crazyflie and how to update the firmware you can follow the [Getting started with Crazyflie 2.0](/getting-started-with-the-crazyflie-2-0/) tutorial.

 For mounting the Loco positioning deck check out the [Getting started with expansion decks](/getting-started-with-expansion-decks/) tutorial.
 {% endsi_step %}

 {% si_step Download the LPS configuration tool %}
 Before setting up the system you need to update the firmware and set the addresses of the nodes from 0-5.
-To do this download and run the [LPS configuration tool](https://github.com/bitcraze/lps-tools).
+To do this download and run the [LPS configuration tool](https://github.com/bitcraze/lps-tools/releases) exe file.
 {% endsi_step %}

 {% si_step Download the LPS node firmware %}
-Go here to download the LPS node firmware
+For updating the LPS node firmware go [here](https://github.com/bitcraze/lps-node-firmware/releases) and download the "lps-node-firmware.dfu" file.
 {% endsi_step %}

 {% si_step Update the node %}
 * To update the node start by opening up the LPS configuration tool.
-Keep the DFU button pressed while connecting to your computer via USB.
+Keep the DFU button on the node pressed while connecting to your computer via USB.

 {% img LPS configuration tool; medium; /images/tutorials/getting_started_with_lps/press_dfu.png %}